|RUBY at Carolina Motorsports Park for SCCA's Track Night in America

 The weekend of May 21-22 was busy, with NMS-South driving with the Bunch of Idiots at the 2nd Lucky Dog race of the year, this one in Atlanta, and NMS-North doing that autocross thing again on Long Island.
 In the north, on the hottest day of the year, #77 finished 8th overall in PAX, 6th PAX for Porsches, and 1st out of 2 cars in S05 class.
 Early reports from Atlanta are that the BOI team brought it home in 5th in their B Class, as well as 9th overall.
-More to follow in the Lucky Dog Racing League, when the season ends with a 3rd race in September back at Carolina Motorsports Park.
+More to follow in the Lucky Dog Racing League, when the season ends with a 3rd two-day race in September back at Carolina Motorsports Park.

 Not to brag, but NMS-North took their highest EVER autocross placing, 2nd Overall PAX with the NY Metro Porsche Region at Nassau Coliseum.
-On a warm day, the final drive of the day turned the trick, lowering my previous best by 1.5 seconds.
+On a warm day, the final drive of the day turned the trick, lowering the previous best time by a big fat 1.5 seconds.
 Still well off the winner, but 2nd overall was a great feeling!
 Looking forward to more in July!

 Later in June we visited NMS-South in South Carolina, and did a little driving on the Blue Ridge Parkway in Virginia, as well as the Tail of the Dragon.
 Great driving roads!

 Up north, another month means another autocross!
-Out of about 52 cars, we came home in 8th place on PAX, so right on target for the top 10 for the year, now up to 7th overall for Porsche cars.
-A busy work schedule means no big events again until August, so stay tuned for more autocross, and an awesome Cars and Coffee!
+Out of about 52 cars, we came home in 8th place on PAX, so NMS is still right on target for the top 10 for the year, now up to 7th overall for Porsche cars.
+A busy work schedule means no big events again until August!